fitbeard/openstack-ansible-scaleio-gw/readme.rst

 About this repository
 ---------------------

-This set of playbooks will deploy ScaleIO Gateway in LXC containers to get high availability service in OpenStack Cinder and Nova.
+This set of playbooks will deploy ScaleIO Gateway in LXC containers to get high availability in OpenStack Cinder and Nova.

 Process
 -------